 I live on Lake Wilderness in Maple Valley, WA, with my wife, Carol, a Presbyterian Church (U.S.A.) clergywoman.
-Interests include writing, fishing, reading, hiking, and visiting our four children, their partners, and sixteen grandchildren, living in Portland, OR, Albany, OR, Westby, WI, and Snohomish, WA.
+Interests include writing, fishing, reading, hiking, and visiting our four children, their partners, and fifteen grandchildren, living in Portland, OR, Albany, OR, La Crosse, WI, and Snohomish, WA.
 A special place is Oregon’s Odell Lake where our family has vacationed for over twenty-five years.
 Taken from Burley Bluff, it is the website’s featured photo.

 I am an ordained minister in the Presbyterian Church (U.S.A.) and active in retirement as a writer, educator, trainer, and consultant.
 See the Biography for more information about my ministerial background and career.

 Professionally, my academic field is Speech Communication, particularly the areas of interpersonal, small group, and organizational communication.
 See my Vita for more information about my academic background and experience.